MeltingDiamond/The-Bibites-Downloads/README.md

-[The Bibites Itch page](https://thebibites.itch.io/the-bibites) here you can find the latest public version of the game.
+[The Bibites Itch page](https://thebibites.itch.io/the-bibites) (free) here you can find the latest public version of the game.
+[The Bibites Steam page](https://store.steampowered.com/app/2736860/The_Bibites_Digital_Life/) (paid) (as of writing this The Bibites is not released on steam. `Planned Release Date: 2024`)

 If you do not have a program to download torrents you can use [qBittorrent](https://www.qbittorrent.org/download), it is open source and free.
 Just click the magnet link and it should open in qBittorrent and begin downloading.
 If you download the torrent file just double click the torrent file and it should open in qBittorrent and begin downloading.
 If the torrent does not download try a none torrent download.